Thermodynamic formalism for subsystems of expanding Thurston maps and large deviations asymptotics: Introduction

-To prove Theorem~\ref{thm:large deviation asymptotics}, we construct suitable subsystems and then apply them to the thermodynamic formalism in order to bound deviations by the topological pressures of the subsystems.
-Such strategy is built upon the approximation by subsystems in the work of Takahasi~\cite{Takahasi2020} in continued fraction with the geometrical potential.
-However, due to the existence of critical points and the fact that our maps are branched covering maps on the topological $2$-sphere, the construction on the subsystems for realizing \text{Takahasi}'s method is not direct in this non-uniformly expanding setting.
-Indeed, we need to investigate the geometric properties of visual metrics and their interplay with the associated combinatorial structures to split and convert the difficulties arising from non-uniform expansion (see Subsection~\ref{sub:Pair structures}).
+To prove Theorem~\ref{thm:large deviation asymptotics}, we construct suitable subsystems and apply them within the thermodynamic formalism to bound deviations using the topological pressures of these subsystems.
+This strategy is based on the approximation by subsystems in Takahasi's work~\cite{Takahasi2020} within the context of continued fractions.
+However, constructing appropriate subsystems for approximation is not straightforward in our setting, where the dynamical systems are branched covering maps on $S^2$.
+Indeed, we need to utilize the geometric properties of visual metrics and their interplay with the associated combinatorial structures (see Subsection~\ref{sub:Pair structures}).

-We now describe the structure of the paper in more detail.
+We now describe the structure of the paper.

-In Section~\ref{sec:Notation}, we fix some notation that will be used throughout the paper.
-In Section~\ref{sec:Preliminaries}, we review some notions from the ergodic theory and dynamical systems and go over some key concepts and results on Thurston maps.
-In Section~\ref{sec:The Assumptions}, we state the assumptions on some of the objects in this paper, which we will repeatedly refer to later as the \emph{Assumptions in Section~\ref{sec:The Assumptions}}.
+After fixing some notation in Section~\ref{sec:Notation}, we review some notions from ergodic theory and go over some key concepts and results on Thurston maps in Section~\ref{sec:Preliminaries}.
+In Section~\ref{sec:The Assumptions}, we state the assumptions regarding some of the objects in this paper, which we will repeatedly refer to later as the \emph{Assumptions} in Section~\ref{sec:The Assumptions}.

-In Section~\ref{sec:Subsystems}, we set the stage for subsequent discussions.
-We use the framework set by M.~Bonk and D.~Meyer in \cite{bonk2017expanding}.
-We start with the definition of subsystems of expanding Thurston maps.
-In Subsection~\ref{sub:Basic properties of subsystems}, we prove a few preliminary results for subsystems, which will be used frequently later.
-We categorize these results according to their assumptions.
-In Subsection~\ref{sub:Local degree}, we introduce the notion of the local degree for a subsystem.
-In Subsection~\ref{sub:Tile matrix}, we introduce the notion of tile matrices of subsystems, which are helpful tools to describe the combinatorial information of subsystems.
-In Subsection~\ref{sub:Irreducible subsystems}, we define irreducible (\resp strongly irreducible) subsystems, which have nice dynamical properties.
-In Subsection~\ref{sub:Distortion lemmas}, we investigate some distortion estimates that serve as the cornerstones for the analysis of thermodynamic formalism for subsystems.
+In Section~\ref{sec:Subsystems}, we define subsystems of expanding Thurston maps, introduce relevant concepts, and prove preliminary results about them.